 What to do if you may have been involved in a medical negligence case

 It is important to act quickly and seek advice if you do think that you or a family member have been the victims of medical negligence.
 Generally, medical negligence cases have a strict two year time limit from the alleged negligence (or two years from the date of knowledge of the alleged negligence) within which cases may be brought.
-In the case of children under eighteen, they have two years to initiate a claim from their eighteenth birthday.
-At HOMS Assist we have over fifty years’ of experience in personal injury claims, including medical negligence claims.
+In the case of children under eighteen, they have two years to initiate a medical negligence claim from their eighteenth birthday.
+At HOMS Assist, our medical negligence team have over fifty years’ of experience in personal injury claims.
 You can contact one of our experienced advisors who will be happy to assist you.

 *In contentious business, a solicitor may not calculate fees or other charges as a percentage or proportion of any award or settlement.

 Rachael is incredible:-she put everything in terms that could be understood and was always available.
 Her secretary, Edel was professional, patient and kind.